thiyangt/ThiTal/content/post/posit.md

 <img src="/post/positcover.png" alt="posit" width="900"/>

-# Safe, positive, inclusive and respectfu and welcoming atmosphere for everyone
+# Safe, positive, inclusive and respectful and welcoming atmosphere for everyone

 The conference had a code of conduct in place, which provided a safer environment by setting clear guidelines for expected behavior, ensuring that all participants feel respected, safe, included, and free from any form of harassment or discrimination.
 It provided a positive and welcoming atmosphere for everyone attending the event.